Automatic cloud backup

-The user’s key is encrypted and backed up on their respective device/cloud storage provider.
-If their device is lost, stolen, or broken, the user can log into their cloud storage account (such as Apple iCloud or Google Drive) to regain access to their funds.
+If the user’s phone is lost, stolen, or broken, they can use the backup from their cloud storage account to regain access to their funds.
+This could include common ones like Apple iCloud and Google Drive, open source ones like NextCloud, or even a lightning wallet server.
 To learn more about the technical details, hop over to the private key management section on this topic.

 Do: Inform your Users

 Before creating a wallet backup via cloud backup, make sure the user knows what they are about to do.
 Once the backup is complete, provide a summary and some reassurances before moving on.
 Let them know where in their cloud storage they can find their backup, and give the file an understandable name.
 For example, a filename like

 BitcoinWalletBackup_Samantha conveys far more meaning than a randomly generated number.

 Error Handling #

 In normal conditions, this wallet performs an automatic cloud backup after sending or receiving any payment.
 However, there could be situations where this fails to happen, such as an error or outage on the side of the cloud provider.
 Regardless of the reason, it’s good to notify the user if there is a problem.
 This wallet offers a list of common issues and solutions, and also offers the ability to submit a support request.

 By not making users manually backup, you decrease the risk of self-inflicted loss of funds.
 Automatic cloud backups put less pressure and responsibility on the user.

 While this is an easier way for users to set up a wallet, it brings in the potential threat of malicious third-party access.
 If a user’s cloud account is hacked, their funds could be compromised.
 This can be mitigated by encrypting the wallet recovery data before sending it to the cloud provider.
 However, the user could still lose access to funds if they forget their cloud login information or the cloud provider blocks their access.